darrylwest/domain-keys/README.md

 ### When not to use

 If you need to generate a key that is truely globally unique, then use UUID, probably v4 or v1.
-You also are not concerned with key size.
+You also are not concerned with key size or being compatible with RFC4122 (UUID standard).

 ### Installation